ngryan3/liftovers/d2/iteration-02.review.md

 #### How was your product demo?
- * How did you prepare your demo?
+ * Preparation for Demo
     - Before meeting up with our partner, we double checked to make sure all our features that we were presenting were working properly.
 Then we launched our application from Faye's laptop to show our partners our current progress on the project.
- * What did you manage to demo to your partner?
+ * Features Demoed
     - Sign in page
     - Sign up page with validation
     - Lift/Volunteer page for admins
     - Demonstrated Post request when creating a volunteer
     - Demonstrated a Get request when displaying all volunteers
- * Did your partner accept the features?
+ * Partner Acceptance of Features
     - Our partner had no complaints on the presented features
- * Were there change requests?
+ * Change Requests from Partner
-    - No, our partner really liked what we have done so far
+    - No, our partner really liked what we have done so far.
  * What did you learn from the demo from either a process or product perspective?
-    - We (inadvetantly) followed industry standard for creating a user and volunteer object and linking these objects after the user signs up
+    - We (inadvertently) followed industry standard for creating a user and volunteer object and linking these objects after the user signs up
     - We also learned that we need test cases for our application